-To illustrate the geographic distribution of low-income households, the LEAD Tool data was analyzed and mapped by U.S. Census tract.
-To more precisely identify neighborhoods facing the highest energy burden, the tract-level energy burden data was fit to a log-normal distribution to estimate the number of housing units with a greater than 10% energy burden (see Figure 3).4 case energy expenditures, cannot be negative.
+To illustrate the geographic distribution of low-income households, LEAD Tool data was analyzed and mapped by U.S. Census tract.
+To precisely identify neighborhoods facing the highest energy burden, the tract-level energy burden data was fit to a log-normal distribution to estimate the number of housing units with a greater than 10% energy burden (Figure 3).7

-Understanding the geographic distribution of households with a high energy burden, as illustrated in Figure 3, may inform a more targeted approach for energy-related poverty alleviation interventions than simply targeting high-poverty neighborhoods or households.
+Understanding the geographic distribution of households with a high energy burden, as illustrated in Figure 3, may inform a more targeted approach for energy-related poverty alleviation interventions than simply targeting highpoverty neighborhoods or households.